panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ```

 `isNameTaken()` is a static method that uses the static private field `User.#takenNames` to check for taken names.

+Private static methods also can be defined: `static #staticFunction() {...}`.
+Again, they follow the same rules of privacy rules: you can call a private static method only within the class body.

 ## 5. Inheritance: *extends*